tldr-pages/tldr/pages/common/leave.md

 `leave +{{amount_of_time}}`

-- Remind you in 4 hours and 4 minutes:
+- Remind to leave in 4 hours and 4 minutes:

 `leave +0404`